thegetty/cultural-heritage-mass-atrocities/content/part-1/02-macgregor.md

   - first_name: Neil
     last_name: MacGregor
     type: secondary
-    bio: "Neil MacGregor was director of the National Gallery and British Museum in London, and a founding director of the Humboldt Forum, Berlin.
+    bio: "**Neil MacGregor** was director of the National Gallery and British Museum in London, and a founding director of the Humboldt Forum, Berlin.
 He is the author of many books, including *Seeing Salvation: Images of Christ in Art* (2000), *A History of the World in 100 Objects* (2011), *Shakespeare’s Restless World: An Unexpected History in Twenty Objects* (2012), *Germany: Memories of a Nation* (2016), and *Living with the Gods: On Beliefs and Peoples* (2018)."
 ---

 {{< q-translations >}}